It is hard to believe but the love between Shiva and Sati is still relevant today

 Which king/father would allow his darling princess/daughter to marry a pot-smoking pauper?

-But love is love and rebellions take place, including the leaving of the house, and the marrying despite disapproval.
+But love is love and rebellions take place, including the left of the house, and the marrying despite disapproval.

 The reluctant father comes around but not quite.
 He takes the first opportunity to show who the boss is, but the consequences are disastrous.